simonw/llm-mlc/README.md

 ## Model options

 These options are available for all models.
-Each of these takes a floating point value between 0.0 and 1.0.
+They mostly take a floating point value between 0.0 and 1.0.

 - `-o temperature`: A higher temperature encourages more diverse outputs, while a lower temperature produces more deterministic outputs.
 - `-o top_p`: At each step, we select tokens from the minimal set that has a cumulative probability exceeding this value.
 - `-o repetition_penalty`: Controls the likelihood of the model generating repeated texts.
+- `-o max_gen_len`: Takes an integer, which controls the maximum length of the generated text.

 Use them like this: